 Fully liberated jivamuktah while living, the successful yogi flowers in the absolute knowledge of truth that is themselves and is free to roam the vast expanse called universe.

-“is resting in the knowledge of absolute power and completeness that is one Self.
+“is resting in the knowledge of absolute power and completeness that is ever one Self.

-Travelling and Revelling in the joy and freedom that is permanent is Moksha
+Travelling, revelling, knowing joy and freedom is permanent and for no reason is Moksha

 This is yoga